How To Select A Primary Care Provider & Create A Birth Plan

 Meeting your baby for the first time will be a moment you’ll remember for the rest of your life.
 Because of this, it’s important to give birth in an environment where you feel comfortable, safe, and confident that your wishes will be respected and honored.
 Of course, you can’t predict exactly how your labor and birth will go, but you can set yourself up for success by doing your research and exploring your options.

-Selecting a Care Provider
+Selecting a Primary Care Provider

 First things first.
 You have several options when choosing a provider to care for you during your pregnancy and birth.
 Some expecting moms choose to interview multiple providers to make sure they are confident in the care they’ll receive during this special time.
 Or, you may already have a good relationship with an OB-GYN, Family Practice physician, or Certified Nurse-Midwife who provides prenatal care and delivers babies.
 The best fit depends on several things: